Mill Creek Sci-Fi Invasion: Mission Stardust (1967)

 Death On the Run (1967)

 Jason (Ty Hardin, Berserk) is a thief being taken back to Greece to do some jail time.
 However, he escapes and is forced to steal a tooth out of a dead man’s mouth to get a piece of microfilm.
-This leads to him being chased by everyone, including Michael Rennie (Klaatu from The Day the Eath Stood Still), Gordon Mitchell (Frankenstein’s Castle of Freaks), the cops and two gangs.
+This leads to him being chased by everyone, including Michael Rennie (Klaatu from The Day the Earth Stood Still), Gordon Mitchell (Frankenstein’s Castle of Freaks), the cops and two gangs.

 His only help?
 His best friend Pizza and a dancer named Greta.
 You can do worse than to spend 90 minutes or so with a Sergio Corbucci-directed Eurospy film, even if this one’s a bit more serious than most of the fare that I enjoy.
+Because Corbucci directed it, this was released as Django’s Overmand in some countries.
+It’s also known as Moving Target.

 You can watch it on YouTube: